1coderookie/KobraGoNeoInsights/docs/problems.md

 ### Err: MINTEMP/MAXTEMP: E1
 ![Err: MAXTEMP: E1](assets/images/controlunit_err_e1-max-temp_web.jpg)

-This message will be triggered either if the temperature of the extruder (= E1) drops more than 10°C within a timeframe of 35seconds (= MINTEMP error) or if it reaches above the limit of 275°C (or if you have a certain hardware issue which causes a certain resistance value) (= MAXTEMP error) as you can see in the belonging code sections of the firmware settings:
+These messages will be triggered either if the temperature of the extruder (= E1) drops more than 10°C within a timeframe of 35seconds (= MINTEMP error) or if it reaches above the limit of 275°C (or if you have a certain hardware issue which causes a certain resistance value) (= MAXTEMP error) as you can see in the belonging code sections of the firmware settings:
 ```
 Thermal Protection / Thermal Runaway -> Hotend:
 #define THERMAL_PROTECTION_PERIOD 35         // Seconds